 The faculty of the Department includes nationally and internationally recognized scholars, leaders and visionaries with interests in patient care, teaching and laboratory management.
 The faculty has grown considerably in the past few years, with the addition of dozens of new junior and senior faculty members.
 Rotations at the VA, St. Thomas Hospital, and the Nashville-Davidson County Medical Examiner's Office are similarly staffed by expert faculty with experience and interest in resident education.

 The Department of Pathology, Microbiology and Immunology is under the direction of Chair Samuel A. Santoro, M.D., Ph.D., who is responsible for all clinical, research, and educational endeavors of the Department.
 The Residency Program serves 25 residents under the direction of Robert D. Hoffman, MD, Ph.D., who as Vice Chair for Graduate Medical Education also provides administrative oversight for more than 100 other trainees in the Department's two graduate programs and twelve clinical fellowships, with the able support of the staff of the Graduate Education Office.
 The Department's clinical enterprise comprises five of the Department's divisions: Anatomic Pathology, Laboratory Medicine, Hematopathology, Renal Pathology/Electron Microscopy and Neuropathology.
 Each division is directed by nationally and internationally respected members of the faculty.

-Questions about the Residency Program should be directed to the Residency Office at firstname.lastname@example.org.
+Questions about the Residency Program should be directed to the Graduate Education Office at email@example.com .